Does a satin pillowcase prevent wrinkles?

 A smooth surface for sleep

-Simply put, satin provides a smoother surface on which to rest the delicate skin of your face as well as your crowning glory every night.
+Simply put, satin provides a smoother surface on which to rest the delicate skin of your face as well as protecting your hair every night.
 A smooth surface means lower levels of friction as you move during sleep, and this reduction in friction can lead to less hair frizz as well as less stress for your delicate facial skin.

 Fewer creases, lines and wrinkles

 This is beneficial to the skin because it leads to less fine lines, wrinkles and the pillow creases that can cause them.
 If your skin remains smoother throughout the night, then logic would tell us that it will also look smoother and softer by day.
 The same applies to your hair – which is why satin and silk pillowcase fans wouldn’t sleep on anything else.

 So which is best, satin or silk?
 Are they the same?
 After all, they both provide a smooth surface on which to sleep.
 The most obvious difference to anyone considering a purchase might well be the price tag.
 Silk costs a lot more than satin – why is this, and is it worth spending the extra to obtain a pure silk pillowcase rather than a cheaper satin one?

 The price difference is due to the inherent difference between satin and silk.
 Silk is a natural product, made by silkworms, who spin the strong, fine threads that are then woven into a super-smooth fabric from which pillowcases and other bed linen, as well as soft furnishings and clothing, are made.
 Being a natural fabric means that like cotton, silk is more absorbent and breathable than a seemingly similar man-made material.